fusionary/clickup-github-automations/README.md

 # PRs Close Teamwork Tasks

-An Action to mark a Teamwork task as complete when its PR is merged
+An Action to tag a Teamwork task and move its card when its PR is merged

 ## Inputs